jaredmcdonald/classpass-scheduler/README.md

 On the command line: `--mode=class`

-Just like for `studio` mode, `class` mode requires classes in `classes.json`.
+Just like for `studio` mode, `class` mode requires classes in the input file (specified in `--file`; see below).
 Create this file by copying over the example: `cp classes-example.json classes.json`.

 Fields for each class: